YaokunLin/ActuaryProgrammer/README.md

 ### Running Test Cases

-in the root of your directory run:
+We are using the pytest framework for unit and integration tets.
+In the root of your directory run:

 ```bash
 pytest
 ```

-this will run the test cases written in `tests.py`
+This will run the test cases.